The Linera banner

 Creating a Linera Project

 To create your Linera project, use the linera project new command.
+The command should be executed outside the linera-protocol folder.
 It sets up the scaffolding and requisite files:

 linera project new my-counter